How to Hit a Hybrid Golf Club from Tee to Green

 • Skims through rough easier than irons

-• Can be easier to hit off the fairway
+• They are easier to hit off the fairway

-• Engineered to get the golf ball airborne easily even with slower swings
+• Engineered to get the golf ball airborne with lower spin than long irons

 • Versatile to use as a bump and run club around greens